 As my dog training skills were being developed so were my Animal Assisted Intervention (therapy dog) skills.
 My dog, Schatzi, and I became a registered AAI team with Pet Partners.
 Throughout the years Schatzi and I brought comfort and joy to people in schools, prisons, hospitals, medical clinics, summer events, AAPT workshops, and too many events to count.
 I applied for a Therapy Dog Title from the AKC and got hooked on striving towards achieving more titles.

-Titles in themselves aren’t that important.
-To me though, a title demonstrates that I’ve worked with my dog in such a way that we excelled at something.
-All dogs can earn a title or two (even reactive dogs) - it demonstrates the dedication of time between human and dog to learn and communicate the new behaviors.
+Titles in themselves, the piece of paper or letters after my dog’s name, are not very important to me.
+However, I have come to appreciate what a title means.
+A title demonstrates that I’ve worked with my dog in such a way that we excelled at something.
+It means we’ve put hours, sometimes hundreds or hours, into accomplishing a goal.
+All dogs can earn a title or two (even reactive dogs) - it demonstrates the dedication of time between human and dog to learn and communicate new behaviors.
 I thoroughly enjoy helping humans instruct their dogs in such a way that they too can earn titles such as CGCs, Trick Dogs, Rally, or anything else they want to strive for.

 Words matters.
 Most LIMA trainers now use the word “cue” instead of “command.”
 This reminds us that we are in a relationship with our dog and not a militaristic command structure.
 I teach that all cues are communication.
 By now we have all heard someone write or speak about how communication is the key to lasting, loving, relationships.
 This is true for people and animals!
 Communicating with someone who doesn’t even speak human can be quite challenging at times - but it can be done.
 I teach humans how to ask their dogs for consent.
 I teach humans how to listen for answers to their questions.
 And I teach humans how accurate communication with their dogs can keep them both safe and have fun together.